deadlyvipers/dojo_rules/introduction.md

 Introduction from Mike..
-Favorite path is JavaScript.
+Favorite paths are:

+*JavaScript
+*Git